geerlingguy/php-apache-container/README.md

 (Substitute whatever supported PHP version you desire in the vars path) Once the image is built, you can run `docker images` to see the `php-apache` image that was generated.

-> Note: If you get an error like `Failed to import docker-py`, run `pip install docker-py`.
+> Note: If you get an error like `Failed to import docker`, run `pip install docker`.

 ### Push the image to Docker Hub